DHTMLX/docs-suite/docs/grid/usage.md

 ### Exporting data to Excel

-dhtmlxGrid provides the possibility to export data from Grid into an Excel file by calling the **xlsx()** method of the Export module.
+DHTMLX Grid provides the possibility to export data from Grid into an Excel file by calling the **xlsx()** method of the Export module.
 The method takes an object with export settings as a parameter.

 ~~~js
 grid.export.xlsx({